-The habitat immediately bordering the M8 westbound carriageway and on slip consists of vast areas of grassland and pastoral land separated by fencing and/or hedgerows, broadleaved woodlands, a combination of dense/fragmented mature tree shelterbelts, and made verges which undergo cyclic maintenance (e.g., grasscutting, weed control, etc.).
-Habitat immediately bordering the trunk road is assessed to be of reduced ecological value, due to the likelihood of trunk road disturbances from high traffic flow and that the scale of the M8 trunk road and on slip limits the connectivity and continuity for species between their potential habitats on either side of the road.
+The habitat immediately bordering the M80 carriageway within the scheme extents is bordered by strips of semi-mature and mature broadleaved treelines and made verges which undergo cyclic maintenance (e.g., grass-cutting, weed control, etc.).
+Auchenbowie Burn is channelled below the scheme extents and runs parallel to the M80, offering suitable habitats for a number of species.
+However, the habitat immediately bordering the trunk road is assessed to be of reduced ecological value, due to the likelihood of trunk road disturbances from traffic flow and that the M80 trunk road limits the connectivity and continuity for species between their potential habitats on either side of the road.